What You Need to Know Before You Open a Brokerage Account

 He or she might prepare reports about your portfolio, give you a run-down of how well your investments are doing and, perhaps, even get you access to certain institutional-grade mutual funds, index funds, or exchange-traded funds that you otherwise would not be able to buy.

 Is a Full-Service Broker Right for You? breaks out additional information that can be useful in determining whether the added expense has a benefit for your unique situation.

 A discount broker, in contrast, provides tools for you to trade yourself.
 You handle the buy and sell orders.
 You have no one standing between you and your money if you want to do something dumb, including selling out during a panic or buying on margin during a boom.

 For professional or experienced investors who manage their own money, this can be ideal because you don't pay for services you don't want or need.
 For example, an E-Trade brokerage account is a discount brokerage account.
 Some brokerage firms offer both traditional and discount brokerage accounts to investors, allowing them to select which works better for their situation.

 Different brokerage accounts have different opening balance requirements.
 Some brokerage firms will set a minimum at $1,000, $2,000, or more.
 Others may allow you to open an account with a smaller amount of money as long as you agree to regularly have money deposited, often on a monthly basis, from a linked checking or savings account.
+Increasingly, many require no minimum deposit at all.
 If you fail to maintain the minimum opening balance or some other minimum balance requirements, what are the fees?

 With full-service brokers, this is somewhat less important to discuss because you presumably have access to the broker himself or herself, who can work with you to uncover a wide range of investment research and reports.
 For discount brokers, on the other hand, the difference in offerings can be significant.